I’ve got a special place in my heart for the Yorkshire Air Museum.

-The static aircraft collection is based inside their main hanger and outside on the tarmac.
+The static aircraft collection is based inside their main hangar and outside on the tarmac.

-Other WW2 aircraft in the hanger include a Messerschmitt bf 109G-6 (replica), a beautiful De Havilland Mosquito NFII, a Waco Hadrian glider, and a Douglas Dakota IV, that you can climb into.
+Other WW2 aircraft in the hangar include a Messerschmitt bf 109G-6 (replica), a beautiful De Havilland Mosquito NFII, a Waco Hadrian glider, and a Douglas Dakota IV, that you can climb into.